japiirainen/japiirainen/README.md

-## Hi there 👋

-Nice to meet you 🍻
+## Hi there and nice to meet you 🍻👋

-My name is Joona Piirainen.
-I have been coding for about a year now and exited to see where things will go from here.

 ### 🔭 I’m currently working  with...
-- mostly JavaScript and TypeScript
+- TypeScript
+- Haskell

 ### 🌱 I’m currently learning...
-- Haskell
+- All things functional programming

 ## 📫 How to reach me:
 - contact form on my [website](japiirainen.com)